guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 1. [API endpoint design for pagination](#API-Endpoint-Design) for the correct implementation.
 2. [Programming languages in which the pagination is implemented](#Pagination-Examples) (Python, Java, or JavaScript).

+### Why technical writers need to know this?

+- Knowing these details ensures the documentation is accurate and comprehensive, covering all aspects users need to successfully interact with the API.
+- Well-documented APIs are easier for developers to use, leading to higher adoption rates and better satisfaction.
+- Thorough and precise documentation reflects well on the API provider, establishing credibility and trust with users.

 <a id="API-Endpoint-Design"></a>
 ## API Endpoint Design for Pagination: